 //Write VPBDIV_VALUE to VPBDIV register to divide VHB frequency by PBSD:

 VPBDIV = VPBDIV_VALUE;

-When talking of buses wee need to mention, that there is one more bus connected to AHB via MAM (Memory Accelerator Module).
-MAM is used to accelerate Flash memory as it is capable to run at maximum speed of 20MHz while CPU core can run at like 80MHz.
-MAM is using some sort of cashing technique to achieve flach memory speed equal to cores peed.
+When talking of buses wee need to mention that there is one more bus connected to AHB via MAM (Memory Accelerator Module); MAM is used to accelerate Flash memory as it can run at a maximum speed of 20MHz while the CPU core can run at like 80MHz.
+MAM is using some cashing technique to achieve flash memory speed equal to cores peed.
 This will be discussed later.